In Oahspe it is said that all

 How to explain His unique vibration?
 This cannot be explained other than to say, it needs to be experienced.
 Shall we say, Jehovih is He Who leads from darkness into light, and that is why He is stationed in the east in the Lodge?
 Or shall we say, He is the Person of enlightenment; He bestows enlightenment?

-How do we gain such experience?
-The answer is easy, we turn to Him Who is ALL
+gain such experience?
+The answer is easy, we turn to Him Who is ALL LOVE, ALL

 which is His professed name, opens that door.